Which type of joint permits only slight movement? | Channels for Pearson+

 1

-Step 1: Understand the types of joints based on their movement capabilities.
-Joints are classified into three main categories: Synarthrosis (immovable joints), Amphiarthrosis (slightly movable joints), and Diarthrosis (freely movable joints).
-Gomphosis is a specific type of joint that falls under Synarthrosis.
+Understand the classification of joints based on their movement: Joints are categorized into three main types based on the degree of movement they allow—Synarthrosis (immovable), Amphiarthrosis (slightly movable), and Diarthrosis (freely movable).

-Step 2: Focus on the definition of Amphiarthrosis.
-These joints allow limited movement and are typically found in areas like the intervertebral discs of the spine or the pubic symphysis.
+Focus on the term 'Amphiarthrosis': This type of joint permits slight movement, making it distinct from Synarthrosis (which allows no movement) and Diarthrosis (which allows free movement).

-Step 3: Compare Amphiarthrosis with Synarthrosis and Diarthrosis.
-Synarthrosis joints, such as sutures in the skull, are immovable, while Diarthrosis joints, like the shoulder or knee, allow a wide range of motion.
+Identify examples of Amphiarthrosis joints: These include joints like the intervertebral discs between vertebrae and the pubic symphysis in the pelvis, which allow limited movement for flexibility and support.

-Step 4: Consider Gomphosis, which is a type of Synarthrosis joint.
-Gomphosis refers specifically to the immovable joint between a tooth and its socket in the jawbone.
+Clarify the term 'Suture': Sutures are a type of Synarthrosis joint found in the skull.
+They are immovable and do not permit slight movement, which differentiates them from Amphiarthrosis joints.

-Step 5: Based on the definitions and examples, identify that the correct answer to the question is Amphiarthrosis, as it is the type of joint that permits only slight movement.
+Review the correct answer: Based on the definitions and examples, the correct answer to the question is 'Amphiarthrosis,' as it is the type of joint that permits slight movement.

 Watch next

-Master Introduction to Classification of Joints with a bite sized video explanation from Bruce BryanStart learning
+Master Introduction to Joints with a bite sized video explanation from Bruce BryanStart learning

 Related Videos